Post

 git rebase origin/develop

-• Git takes commits on my current branch that are not in origin/develop and replays them on top of the latest origin/develop.
+• What Git does: take commits on my current branch that are not in origin/develop, and replay them on top of the latest origin/develop.
+Same idea as git pull origin main --rebase in Syncing §3 — here the integration branch is develop.

 1